create3000/x_ite/docs/_posts/dom-integration.md

 ### Events of Inline Element

-Every Inline element sends a `load` or `error` event when the contents of the Inline is loaded or failed loading.
+Every Inline element sends a `load` or `error` event when the content of the Inline is loaded or failed loading.

 ```js
 const inline = document .querySelector ("[DEF='DeerInline']");